MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 - **VERY IMPORTANT:** All devices paired to a given bridge are installed/created as child devices of that bridge
 - So, when the Integration app finishes the installation of bridges & devices, you will find the paired devices to a given bridge under it in the devices list

+### Security notes

+- Once the Integration app contacts Nuki´s web servers to discover wich bridge(s) is(are) installed in your LAN, there is no further contact with the web

 ## Future developments

 My signus is Aquarius - the guys that like horoscope use to say that people from Aquarius is always thinking about the future.
 I do not know it is true for other Aquarians, but in my case it is ...